 From big-screen IMAX features such as the BAFTA-winning film 'Flying Monsters 3D' and the Everest adventure: 'The Wildest Dream' (feat.
 Liam Neeson, Ralph Fiennes), dark thrillers such as "Manhattan Night" (feat.
 Adrien Brody, Yvonne Strahovski) and “The Tall Man” (feat.
 Jessica Biel), Douek's music has brought many a scene to life.
 He has scored over 80 documentaries, including the multi-EMMY-winning BBC series 'First Life with Sir David Attenborough'.
 Earlier in his composing career he scored iconic animations such as 'YU-GI-OH!', 'Sonic X' and 'The Teenage Mutant Ninja Turtles' (2003 Edition), creating many of their classic themes.

-Douek is on the Board of Directors of the Society of Composers & Lyricists.
-Now living in Los Angeles, Douek moonlights as a professional Fire Dancer..
+Douek is Vice President of the Society of Composers & Lyricists.
+Now living in Los Angeles, Douek is also an award-winning artist and sculptor whose work is exhibited internationally.